 Dept. Number Name Description Police 1148 K-9 Unit The program is made up of four sworn K9 officers and their police dogs.
 The dogs are used for suspect apprehension, locating missing persons, and handler and officer protection.
 The K9 officers and their dogs perform public demonstrations and attend various community and special events throughout the year.
 The Springfield K9 unit also hosts a state-wide police dog competition each year, which is a free event for the community to attend.
 Police 1149 Drug Dog A specially trained officer and dog use their training to identify and intercept drug trafficking activity in Springfield and surrounding areas.
 The drug detection dog provides drug search and detection services for the execution of search warrants and regional law enforcement partners, schools, and businesses.
-Police 1150 Major Accident Investigation Team (MAIT) The Major Accident Investigation Team (MAIT) is an ad-hoc team of Police 1154 Investigations The Investigations Services Division investigates and follows up on person, property, and drug crimes.
+Police 1150 Major Accident Investigation Team (MAIT) The Major Accident Investigation Team (MAIT) is an ad-hoc team of police officers responsible for the investigation of traffic accidents involving serious physical injury or death and major crime scene reconstruction in the City of Springfield.
+MAIT team members are specially trained in accident investigation, evidence collection, and reconstruction.
+Police 1154 Investigations The Investigations Services Division investigates and follows up on person, property, and drug crimes.
 The crimes investigated range from murder to minor theft.
 The team of detectives each have a primary criminal investigative focus, to include assault, robbery, and burglary crimes, property and auto theft, fraud, and local drug crimes.
 Two detectives are dedicated to sexual assault, child sexual or physical abuse, or elder abuse cases and receive specialized training due to the sensitive nature of the cases.
 Police 1159 Computer Forenics The Computer Forensics program consists of one detective with specialized training and certifications to provide expertise in the retrieval and recovery of data from cell phones, computers, hard disks, and internet sites related to criminal activity.
 Supported criminal activity includes the exploitation of children, financial fraud, and other major crimes.
 Police 1160 Special Weapons and Tactics (SWAT) The Special Weapons and Tactics (SWAT) team is an ad-hoc group of specially trained police officers who respond to crisis situations such as barricaded subjects, hostage situations, high-risk warrant service, or any situation where a suspect is considered armed and dangerous.
 The SWAT team is made up of department members who apply to serve on the team.
 Members are trained in crisis intervention, building entry, and the use of special weapons.
 The SWAT team includes a negotiations component consisting of five specially trained negotiators.
 Police 1161 School Resource Officers In partnership with the school district, the Police Department assigns two police officers as School Resource Officers (SROs).
 School Resource Officers provide law enforcement presence for the school district with focus towards the high schools.